ujanssen/emil/README.md

 So we need:
 - a chess board (done)
 - king and rock pieces (done)
-- movements for king and rock
+- movements for king and rock (done)
 - a search for best moves; delete illegal moves
 - some evaluation of the current position; plan for checkmate